kidsthesedays/livingarchives/README.md

 #### Step 4

-Build the Docker image via [docker-compose](https://docs.docker.com/compose/).
-This has to be done from the root directory.
+Build the Docker image via [docker-compose](https://docs.docker.com/compose/), the build process can take up to a couple of minutes.
+This has to be done from the **root** directory.

 ```
 $ docker-compose build